 Our probabilistic model belongs to a more general class of piecewise homogeneous models in multidimensional domains (the domains being usually simple cones, such as half-spaces or orthants, or union of cones, called complexes).
 This class of models is of great interest, as it is much richer than its fully homogeneous analogue, but still admits structured inhomogeneities, opening the way for a detailed analysis.
 Reflected random walks in the half-line (in dimension $1$) are particularly studied in the literature, and so is the two-dimensional model of random walks in the quarter plane; for historical references, see Malyshev \cite{Ma-70,Ma-72,Ma-73}, Fayolle and Iasnogorodski \cite{FaIa-79}, see also \cite{FaIaMa-17}, Cohen and Boxma \cite{CoBo-83}.

 Many probabilistic features of these models are investigated in the literature, for instance in relation with the classification of Markov chains (recurrence and transience), see \cite{FaMaMe-95}.
 Another strong motivation to their study comes from their links with queueing systems \cite{CoBo-83,Co-92}.
-Furthermore, these models offer the opportunity to develop remarkable tools, e.g., complex analysis \cite{CoBo-83,Co-92,KuMa-98,FaIaMa-17} and asymptotic analysis \cite{KuMa-98}.
-Many combinatorial objects (maps, permutations, trees, Young tableaux, partitions, walks in Weyl chambers, queues, etc.)\ can be encoded by lattice walks, see \cite{BMMi-10} and references therein, so that understanding the latter, we will better understand the first objects.
+Furthermore, these models offer the opportunity to develop remarkable tools, for example from complex analysis \cite{CoBo-83,Co-92,KuMa-98,FaIaMa-17} and asymptotic analysis \cite{KuMa-98}.
+Many combinatorial objects (maps, permutations, trees, Young tableaux, partitions, walks in Weyl chambers, queues, etc.)\ can be encoded by lattice walks, see \cite{BMMi-10} and references therein, so that understanding the latter, we will better understand the objects.
 Let us also mention the article \cite{DeWa-15} by Denisov and Wachtel, which contains several fine estimates of exit times and local probabilities in cones.
-Finally, as it will be clear in the next paragraph, many interesting questions related to potential theory arise in the study of these non-homogeneous random walk models which are not spatially homogeneous.
+Finally, as it will be clear in the next paragraph, many interesting questions related to potential theory arise in the study of these random walk models which are not spatially homogeneous.